-State Office Building One of Baton Rouge's first skyscraper was built in 1926 and was diginally the home of Louisiana National Bank.
+State Office Building One of Baton Rouge's first skyscraper, built in 1926, was originally the home of Louisiana National Bank.
 It was recently purchased by developer Mike Wampold in the spring of 2014.
 The 12 story art deco building is located on the corner of Convention and Third Street and currently offers over 92,000 square-foot of office space.
 The building was most recently used to house state offices, but the State announced in 2013 their intention to sell the building.
-In the spring of 2015, interior renovation work began on the interior to convert the office building into a 148 room Marriott Autograph and it was announced that a Jewish Style Deli to be located on the first floor.
+In the spring of 2015, interior renovation work began on the interior to convert the office building into a 148 room Marriott Autograph and it was announced that a Jewish Style Deli will be located on the first floor.

-Courtyard by Marrioll Windsor Aughty Company, Inc. of Greenville, S.C., announced in the fall of 2014 that they will develop an approximately 85,000 square-foot, Windsor Aughty Company, Inc. of Greenville, S.C., announced in the fall of 2014 that they will develop an approximately 85,000 square-foot, eight-story, 147-room Courtyard by Marriott Hotel at the epicenter of Downtown's Third Street Corridor, 260 Third Street.
+Courtyard by Marrioll Windsor Aughty Company, Inc. of Greenville, S.C., announced in the fall of 2014 that they will develop an approximately 85,000 square-foot, Windsor Aughtry Company, Inc. of Greenville, S.C., announced in the fall of 2014 that they will develop an approximately 85,000 square-foot, eight-story, 147-room Courtyard by Marriott Hotel at the epicenter of Downtown's Third Street Corridor, 260 Third Street.
 The Downtown Courtyard by Marriott's specific Third Street location pays homage to the Hotel Istrouma, Baton Rouge's first downtown hotel formerly at the same Third Street location.
-Designed by Bounds and Gillespie Architects, PLLC., the hotel will include an entry plaza area and Starbucks Coffee House that will take advantage of downtown's skyline along Third Street and Florida Street, as well as south to LSU, with approximately 35% of the rooms equipped with balconies.
-The completion of this \$20 million investment will exceed the goal of 1,000 available hotel rooms downtown.
-In addition, 45 permanent jobs as well as 125 construction and 30 service related jobs are expected as part of this development.
+Designed by Bounds and Gillespie Architects, PLLC., the hotel will take advantage of downtown's skyline along Third Street and Florida Street, as well as south to LSU, with approximately 35% of the rooms equipped with balconies.
+The completion of this \$22 million investment would complete four contiguous blocks of urban streetscape and complement the current diversity of the historic Third Street corridor.
+It will also create a cohesive urban streetscape and bring a Starbucks to hotel patrons as well as 45 permanent jobs and 125 construction and 30 service related jobs.
+Construction is slated to begin in the first quarter of 2016.